Add Axes for Multiple Measures in Views

 You can also right-click (control-click on Mac) the measure on the Columns or Rows shelf and select Dual Axis.

-The result is a dual axis view where the Profit axis corresponds to the red line and the Sales axis corresponds to the yellow line.
+The result is a dual axis view where the Profit axis corresponds to the blue line and the Sales axis corresponds to the orange line.

 You can add up to four layered axes: two on the Columns shelf and two on the Rows shelf.